 Fry semolina

-- Now, add sheera water in semolina pot.
+- Now, add the sheera water gradually in semolina pot.
 Cook for 10 minutes on very low heat so semolina puffs completely.
 Keep stirring and cook until oil separates from sides.
 (Sooji halwa should be runny and not lumpy.
 It will absorb more water upon cooling and thicken.)

 - Garnish with pistachio and almonds.